-1. When should I enter the DROP?
+1. WHEN SHOULD I ENTER THE DROP?

 This is a very personal decision.
 No one knows better than you when to begin taking retirement benefits.
-Once you enter the DROP, you cannot accumulate any more service credit in the Pension Plan.
-A person who DROPS with more service time will have a higher pension.
+Once you enter the DROP, you cannot accumulate any more service credit in the Plan.
+A person who DROPs with more service will have a higher pension.

-If the Plan benefits change after you DROP those benefits may not be available to you.
-If you get a raise after you enter the DROP, that salary increase will not count toward your pension.
-Once you enter the DROP, you are retired under the Plan and your benefits are fixed.
+If the Plan benefits change after you DROP, those benefits may not be available to you.
+If you get a raise or a promotion after you enter the DROP, that salary increase will not count toward your pension.
+Once you DROP, you are retired under the Plan and your benefits are fixed.